NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Integrates six ribosome profiling datasets into a single aggregate score of overall translation speed for each gene.
 Data are sourced from https://doi.org/10.1093/bioinformatics/btab020

+This section to be updated using scikit-ribo code for translation speed calculations

 *This section of the code should be considered experimental; Dan Nissley will consult with a bioinformatics expert on the suitability of the calculations.*

 #### Step 11 - Runs and integrates post-translational modification information